-A. Permitted Uses
+A. Permitted Uses.

 - 1. Uses followed by an (R) are allowed by right but they may be subject to all other requirements of this Code. - 2.
-Uses followed by an (SP) require approval through the site plan review process described in §6.4.1, Site Plan Review. - 3.
-Uses followed by an (AS) require approval through the administrative special review process described in §6.4.3, Administrative Special Review. - 4.
-Uses followed by an (S) require approval through the special review Process described in §6.4.2, Special Review. - 5.
+Uses followed by an (SP) require approval through the Site Plan Review process described in §6.4.1, Site Plan Review. - 3.
+Uses followed by an (AS) require approval through the Administrative Special Review process described in §6.4.3, Administrative Special Review. - 4.
+Uses followed by an (S) require approval through the Special Review Process described in §6.4.2, Special Review. - 5.
 Uses followed by an (L&E) require approval through the location and extent process described in §6.4.4, Location and Extent. - 6.
-Uses followed by a combination of (R/SP/AS/S) may be allowed by right or require approval based on thresholds set forth in Article 3.0, Use Regulations. - 7.
-The number of dwelling units allowed on a site is based on the presumption that all other applicable standards will be met.
-The maximum density established for a zoning district is not a guarantee that such densities may be obtained, nor a valid justification for varying other dimensional or development standards.
+Uses followed by a combination of (R/SP/AS/S) may be allowed by right or require additional approvals based on thresholds set forth in Article 3.0, Use Regulations.

-B. Uses Not Allowed
+B. Uses Not Allowed.